dailycal-projects/asuc-budget-club/README.md

 [9/21 - Jacky] - Added 2017-2018 CSV file of budget.

 [9/25 - D'sa] - Processed CSV file for use in Pandas.
 Started initial plots for budget when grouping by type of club.

+[10/2 - D'sa] - Plots for number of years for each club.